In This Article

 Merch Sales (Shopify, Spring, Fourthwall, etc.)

-Gifted Products Are Taxable
+Are Gifted Products Taxable Income for Content Creators?

 This catches a lot of creators off guard.
 When a brand sends you a product for free in exchange for a review, post, or mention, the fair market value (FMV) of that product at the time you receive it is taxable income.
 A $1,200 camera sent by a brand for a review is $1,200 of income.
 A $300 skincare package is $300 of income.
 It does not matter that you did not receive cash.
 The value of the product is compensation for the service you are providing (the content).
 For a deeper breakdown of the rules around gifted products, read That Free Product a Brand Sent You?
 It's Taxable.